West Seventh Street Park: First ballpark

 West Seventh Street Park (I) opened in 1884 as the home field of the St. Paul Apostles of the Northwestern League.
 The league struggled financially and had disbanded by early September.
 Later in the month, the Union Association was trying to fill out its schedule after some clubs had dropped out.
 The league brought in a couple of clubs from the defunct NWL: Milwaukee and St. Paul.
-The St. Paul club's stay in the UA ran from September 27 through October 13.
+The St. Paul Saints club's stay in the UA ran from September 27 through October 13.
 They had lost most of their NWL games, and that trend continued in the UA.
 Six of their nine games came against St. Louis and Cincinnati, the two winningest teams in the UA.
 St. Paul finished their UA session with a record of 2 wins, 6 losses, and 1 tied game.
 All of the club's UA games were played on the road.

 The ballpark was on a block bounded by St. Clair Avenue (north); Duke Street (east); the Chicago Milwaukee & St. Paul Railroad and Grace Street (south); and Oneida Street (west).
 It was a short block northwest of the angling thoroughfare known as West Seventh Street or Fort Road.

 Second ballpark

 After a one-year hiatus, the Northwestern League tried again in 1886.
-The St. Paul Saints entry built a new West Seventh Street Park (II) which served as their home field for the season.
+The St. Paul Freezers entry built a new West Seventh Street Park (II) which served as their home field for the season.
 It was also sometimes referred to generically as St. Paul Grounds.

-The ballpark was on a block bounded by Grace Street and the Chicago Milwaukee & St. Paul Railroad tracks (north); Toronto Street (east); Jefferson Avenue (south); and Warsaw (now Osceola) Avenue (west).
+The ballpark was on a block bounded by Grace Street and the Chicago Milwaukee & St. Paul Railroad tracks (north); Toronto Street (east); Jefferson (now Palace) Avenue (south); and Warsaw (now Osceola) Avenue (west).
 It was a short block northwest of West Seventh Street, and two short blocks and across the tracks west of the first West Seventh Street Park site.

 The NWL survived the 1886 season and played a second season in 1887.
-For that season, the Saints moved to a new field in the "West Side" (the west bank of the Mississippi River).
+For that season, the St. Paul Saints moved to a new field in the "West Side" (the west bank of the Mississippi River).
 That move spelled the end of professional ball on West Seventh.

-Today

-The neighborhood of the two ballparks was eventually developed as a residential area.